circus-tent/circus/docs/source/configuration.rst

         with.
 (The current gid is the default).
     **env**
-        The environment passed to the processes (default: None) **warmup_delay**
+        The environment passed to the processes (default: None) **reproduce_env**
+        If set to true, the local environment variables will be reproduced and passed to the workers when spawning them.
+    **warmup_delay**
         The delay (in seconds) between running processes.
     **numprocesses**